crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/cryptographic-authentication-methods/README.md

 #### The TLS Handshake Purposes

 The TLS handshake is a process that establishes a secure, encrypted connection between a client (e.g., a web browser) and a server (e.g., a website).
+The TLS handshake prevents eavesdropping (via encryption), stops man-in-the-middle (MITM) attacks (via certificate verification), and ensures data integrity (via message authentication codes).

-Its primary purposes are:
+The functional purposes of the TLS Handshake are:

 1. **Authentication** – Verifies the server’s identity (and optionally the client’s) using digital certificates.
 2. **Key Establishment (or "Key Exchange")** – Securely negotiates a shared session key for symmetric encryption of communications using digital certificates.